werdnakof/DatabaseNotes/10_-_Logging_and_Recovery.md

 |flush log|

 ### Recovery with Undo Logging

 		for each log entry <T, X, old>, scanning backwards {
 			if <commit T> has been seen {
 				do nothing
 			} else {
-change the value of X in the database back to old
+				change the value of X in the database back to old }
 		}
-}
-for each incomplete transaction T (that was not aborted) {
+		for each incomplete transaction T (that was not borted) {
 			write <abort T> to log
 		}
 		flush log

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgyNDk3MTgyNCwtMTgzNDIxNDYzNSwtOT
+eyJoaXN0b3J5IjpbLTY5Mzc4NTI3NywtMTgzNDIxNDYzNSwtOT
 UyOTM2OTEsLTIyNjMwMzc4LDgyMDE3Nzc1Nyw2MjY2NjcwNDcs
 LTE3ODExMDE4NTddfQ==
 -->